astral-keks/powershell-workbench/doc/Launcher.md

 ```
 workbench workspace start [arguments]
 ```
-Finds or creates workspace and starts application in current directory.
+Starts application (Terminal by default) in current directory.

 Arguments:
 - `[app]` application name.
 Terminal is used by default.
 - `[args]` application arguments.